Kimserey/BlogArchive/20180216_oauth_oidc.md

 # Conclusion

 Today we saw what was OAuth 2.0 and OIDC.
-We also decypher some of the misconceptions around authorization versus authentication and lastly we saw a .NET implementation of it, Identity Server.
+We also deciphered some of the concepts around authorization versus authentication and lastly we saw Identity Server 4, a .NET implementation of it.
 Hope this post was helpful!
 See you next time!